Combined Assessment:

 • Sensory Processing Measure, Second Edition (S.P.M.-2)

-• Conners Comprehensive Behavior Rating Scales (Conners C.B.R.S.) or the Conners-4
+• Conners-4 or the Conners Comprehensive Behavior Rating Scales (Conners C.B.R.S.)

 These tools are designed to capture information about your child or adolescent’s experiences, including social communication, sensory processing, attention, emotional regulation, and mental health.
 If your child is old enough, they may also be invited to complete age-appropriate, self-rated assessments to share their own perspective.